Read this before preparing your application

 Electronic Export Information Filing

 Effective April 5, 2014, and as a result of changes to the Foreign Trade Regulations (FTR), many exemptions that existed for ATA Carnet are greatly curtailed.
-These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan (TECRO/AIT).
+These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan, Province of China (TECRO/AIT).
 For a complete guide to the new FTR export requirements click here.

 ATA Carnets are not exempt from importer security filing (ISF, otherwise known as 10+2).
 However, ATA Carnet shipments ARE exempt from posting the bond required of other shipments entering or re-entering the U.S. via vessel.
 Except for the provision of the six digit HTSUS codes, the information needed to complete the ISF can be found on the Carnet or available from the broker clearing the entry.